thegautamkumarjaiswal/MusiCity/README.md

 At that time, The main idea of this project is to make a web page and application, that have many features like:

-* Music and Short Video Player
+* Music and Video Player
-* Video and Audio editor
-* Open source
+* Multi platform application
+* Make it open for developers
+* Add Automatic Subtitle genration
+* Add voice assistant

-After making simple web page, I have submitted this project in my college and decided to continue, nut some probelms I can't...
+After making simple web page, I have submitted this project in my college and decided to continue, But because of some problems I can't...
 This Project helps me a lot to learn and understand new things better like workflow, actions, open-source, development  and all.